-- DNR Administers the environmental, permitting, and regulatory compliance aspects of the program as well as project level approval, eligibility and compliance. - IFA Administers the financial aspects of the program including fund management, bond issuance for state match and leveraging, loan approval, processing disbursements, and servicing loans in repayment.
+- DNR Administers the environmental, permitting, and regulatory compliance aspects of the program as well as project level approval, eligibility and compliance. - IFA Administers the financial aspects of the program including fund management, bond issuance for state match and leveraging, loan approval, disbursement, and servicing.